eroux/tibetan-unicode-scripts/README.md

 ##LTibetan to Unicode for LibreOffice

-This is a python script that you can save in
+This is a python script that you can save to (under Linux)
-$HOME/.config/libreoffice/$VERSION/user/Scripts/python/LtibtoUni.py
+    <home>/.config/libreoffice/<version>/user/Scripts/python/LtibtoUni.py
-where $HOME is your home directory and $VERSION your LibreOffice version directory (there should be only one).
-One you have saved it, you can convert files with LTibetan font into Unicode.
+where `<home>` is your home directory and `<version>` your LibreOffice version directory (there should be only one).
+Adapting to Windows or MacOSX directories should be relatively easy.

+Once you have saved it, you can convert files with LTibetan font into Unicode.